prajanlal/Insurance/README.md

   - Insurance Policy
   - Car Insurance
   - Healthcare Insurance and more
-   Worked on backend logic using Python
-  - Designed a chatbot

 Kanagadurga
   - Designed and maintained the backend database using MySQL.